 For a more in depth look into the firewall checker please read the firewall checker article here.

 Depending on the outcome of the firewall checker, you can go back to the Port Forwarding section above once Firewall configurations have been fixed.
-If the issue is not yet resolved you can continue to the next step.
+If the issue is not yet resolved you can continue to the next step which is the 3CX Firewall Checker Client Application.

 SIP ALGs or Helpers